 Ore from underground is taken to the surface by a conveyor system using the ventilation shaft headgear discharge bin.

-The semi-autogenous grinding mill present in the milling circuit is used for primary and secondary milling.
+The semi-autogenous grinding mill in the milling circuit is used for primary and secondary milling.
 Ore milling is done by the two overflow ball mills and the tailings are stored in the centralised tailings storage facility.

 The deep gold mine extends across an area of 4,268ha.
-It operates a gold mine accessed through two shaft systems, including the 2,995m deep Twin shaft complex and the South Shaft complex.
+It operates a gold mine accessed through two shaft systems, including the 2,995m-deep twin-shaft complex and the South Shaft complex.

-The mine is further explored and categorised into four areas, namely Old Mine, Current Mine, Phase 1 and Phase 2.
+The mine was further explored and categorised into four areas, namely Old Mine, Current Mine, Phase 1 and Phase 2.
 Old Mine region is situated above the 90 Level and is accessed through the South Shaft complex.

-Planexion process control system was installed at the mine along with a two-vertical silo facility for the surge capacity.
+A planexion process control system was installed at the mine along with a two-vertical silo facility for the surge capacity.